maljoras/saveVideo/README.md

 ### Installation

-Needs OpenCV, FlyCapSDK, Glibmm-2.4, Glib-2.0, sigc++-2.0 and boost to be installed.
+Needs OpenCV, FlyCapSDK, ncurses to be installed.
 Edit the Makefile to your liking.
 Then

 ~~~~
 make
 ~~~~

 ### Usage
 ~~~~